AHI Score: What Does it Mean and What is its Importance?

 The Apnea-Hypopnea Index is an important factor that defines the course of your sleep apnea treatment.
 It helps in understanding if the CPAP therapy is working efficiently for you or not.
 It can also help in gauging the results you get after using the CPAP machine.

-Thus, a good Apnea-Hypopnea Index is necessary for all sleep apnea patients.
+Thus, a good Apnea-Hypopnea Index is necessary for all sleep apnea syndrome patients.
 Now, let’s see the different ranges of AHI Score and what they signify.

 Ranges of AHI Score

 Many CPAP machines come with an inbuilt Apnea-Hypopnea Index.
 It can help you understand the performance of your CPAP therapy every day.

 However, it is very important to know what AHI score you require for it to be considered progress.
 So, let’s take a quick look at all the ranges and understand every AHI score properly.

 Under 5: An AHI of 5 or under 5 is an ideal score.
 You do not need to worry about your sleep apnea or breathing patterns if your score is always a 5.
 This score signifies that your CPAP therapy is going fine.

 Between 5 and 15: You can consider an AHI score between 5 and 15 to be mild sleep apnea.
 It is very common for sleep apnea patients to have an AHI score in this range.
 However, you may need to change some settings in your CPAP machine to reduce your score.